 Download our Free Business Mileage Claim form spreadsheet

 Business mileage covers the miles you travel for business purposes, such as travelling to a client.
 You must only claim for journeys that are “wholly and exclusively” for business purposes – your daily commute or any personal trips taken in your vehicle don’t count!

 Business mileage is an expense which reduces your company or sole trade profits, and therefore the amount of tax you pay at the end of the year.
 In short, claiming business miles is good news for you and your business.

 Who can claim business mileage?

-Both company directors and self-employed sole traders can claim.
+Both sole traders and limited companies can claim business mileage.
 If you have an employee, they would be able to claim from you as their employer.
 If you don’t pay them business mileage, or you pay them less than the HMRC approved mileage rates, they can make a claim to HMRC at the end of the tax year for the difference.

 How much can be claimed as business mileage?

 It’s usually best to claim back your mileage using the HMRC approved mileage allowance payments (AMAP rates on Gov.uk).
 The AMAP rates include the general running costs of your car like maintenance and insurance.

 Here are the current HMRC business mileage rates for cars, vans, motorcycles, and bikes: